edthedev/scratch_lessons/ScribbleBug.md

 - We don't need the Cat sprite for this program.
 Let's delete it.
 - ![Delete a sprite](img/deleteASprite.png)

-## Teach the Scribble Bug with Scratch Code
+## Step 2: Read the Scribble Bug Scratch Code

 The following code blocks will make your bug move.
 First we will find each block.